 - Don’t miss the infamous Marilyn Monroe statue outside for a photo op!

-🌴VRBO is a great option in Key West for large groups!
+🌴A VRBO house or condo rental is a great option in Key West for large groups! ✨

 5. Casa Marina Resort